 Why read this? : We go deep into brand essence this week.
 Learn how you define it and why it matters so much.
-We go through the 5 key criteria which all great examples of brand essence share.
-And we share examples of good and brand life brand essences.
+We go through the 5 key criteria which all great brand essences share.
+And we share examples of good and bad brand essences.
 Read this to learn the essentials of brand essence.

 We see lots of other marketing companies claim they’ll share free insights with you.

 But then, you realise you need to sign up for an email.

 Or there’s a limited time discounted offer.

 Or, there’s an informal 30 minute face-to-face coffee chat required.
 Not that there’s much of that happening, right now, with Covid-19 and all that.

 So this week, we thought we’d be different.
 We thought we’d share an insight, no strings attached.